-- (b) When the AG Includes the MP(s), mp and Child - (i) Determining the Income Used for the MP(s) - If there is only one MP in the home, the MP's own non-excluded income is added to that of the MP's spouse, who is not a parent of the mp, to determine eligibility. - If there are two MP's in the home, their nonexcluded income is added together. - (ii) Determining the Income Used For the mp
+- (b) When the AG Includes the MP(s), mp and Child - (i) Determining the Income Used for the MP(s) - If there is only one MP in the home, the MP's own non-excluded income is added to that of the MP's spouse, who is not a parent of the mp, to determine eligibility.

-The mp's own non-excluded income is added to that of the MP(s).
+INTENANCE MANUAL CHAPTER 10 10.21 I ncome If there are two MP's in the home, their non-excluded income is added together. (ii) Determining the Income Used For the mp The mp's own non-excluded income is added to that of the MP(s).
+When income has been deemed to the MP from the MP's spouse, who is not a parent of the mp, none of the amount deemed to the MP is counted for the mp. (iii) Determining the Income Used For the Child The child's own non-excluded income is added to the mp's own non-excluded income.
+None of the amount deemed from the MP(s) to the mp is counted for the child. (c) Whe en the AG Includes Only the MP(s) and the mp (i) Determining the Income Used For the MP(s) See item (b), (i) above. (ii) Determining the Income Used For the mp The mp's own non-excluded income is added to that of the MP(s).
 When income has been deemed to the MP from the MP's spouse, who is not a parent of the mp, none of the amount deemed to the MP is counted for the mp.

-(iii) Determining the Income Used For the Child

-The child's own non-excluded income is added to the mp's own non-excluded income.
-None of the amount deemed from the MP(s) to the mp is counted for the child.

-- (c) When the AG Includes Only the MP(s) and the mp - (i) Determining the Income Used For the MP(s)

-See item (b), (i) above.

-(ii) Determining the Income Used For the mp

-The mp's own non-excluded income is added to that of the MP(s).
-When income has been deemed to the MP from the MP's spouse, who is not a parent of the mp, none of the amount deemed to the MP is counted for the mp.

-5. Strikers

-If any member of the AG is a striker, no member of the AG is eligible for AFDC-Related Medicaid.
-Eligibility under other coverage groups must be explored.

-6. Irregular Income
+5. Strikers G is a striker, no member of the AG is eligible for .
+Eligibility under other coverage groups must be 6.
+Irregular Income